 Think and Create

 I have an L-shaped desk in my office and allocate the front space to thinking time.
-From here I have a view to an amazing 60-year old tree and lots of natural light.
-Here I keep the space totally uncluttered so I am free to think, I have access to my books in a cubed unit behind this space and also a white board and large notepad.
-If I’m working from home I sometimes sit in the courtyard and do this as I find it elevates my thinking.
-When on the run between clients I get a lot of thinking done in cafes and when writing my book I joined a few libraries and used this space only to write my book.
+From here I have a view of an amazing 60-year old tree and lots of natural light.
+Here I keep the space totally uncluttered, so I am free to think, I have access to my books in a cubed unit behind this space and also a whiteboard and large notepad.
+If I’m working from home, I sometimes sit in the courtyard and do this as I find it elevates my thinking.
+When on the run between clients, I get a lot of thinking done in cafes, and when writing my book, I joined a few libraries and used this space only to write my book.

 - Anything else that doesn’t fall into the other areas

-I do this at the center of my desk and tasks include invoicing, emails, liaising with my Client Services Manager, updating my CRM, managing my diary and so on.
-This area usually relies on systems so a lot is done via my trusty laptop.
+I do this at the centre of my desk, and tasks include invoicing, emails, liaising with my Client Services Manager, updating my CRM, managing my diary and so on.
+This area usually relies on systems, so a lot is done via my trusty laptop.